 You’re doing the best you can.
 Remember that and all of the many ways you’re thriving during a very busy and uncertain time.
 Sometimes it’s easy to get lost in what once was, what could be and what isn’t in your life.
 Reflect on what makes you grateful each day.
 Remember you are enough and you’re doing enough.

-Being kind to yourself will help not only reduce the stress in your mind and body, it will serve as a way to increase your self love, awareness and gratitude.
+Being kind to yourself will help not only reduce the stress in your mind and body, but it will also serve as a way to increase your self-love, awareness, and gratitude.
 It can help calm your mind.
-And we can all use a bit more of calm these days!
+And we can all use a bit more calm these days!
 Kindness matters and doesn’t cost a thing.
 It will pay you back tenfold with a healthier and happier outlook on life.

 Now it’s your turn.
 What will you do next to reduce stress?